davidan1981/erlen/README.md

 ### Pre-defined Schemas

-For your convenience, there are several pre-defined schemas:
+For your convenience, there are several pre-defined schemas (under `Erlen` namespace):

 * `EmptySchema`: there is nothing in this schema.
 It will only match empty payload.